UNFmontreal/Dcm2Bids/docs/how-to/use-advanced-commands.md

 It will specifically run the corresponding `cmd` to any image that follow the combinations datatype/suffix: `(anat, T1w) or (anat, MP2RAGE)`.

+!!! warning "Multiple post_op commands"

-Although you can add multiple commands the combination datatype/suffix has to be unique.
+    Although you can add multiple commands, the combination datatype/suffix on which you want to run the command has to be unique.
+    You cannot run multiple commands on a specific combination datatype/suffix.

 ```
     "post_op": [{"cmd": "pydeface --outfile dstFile srcFile",